-You may have heard of a new bill in the New Jersey legislature that would require ignition interlock devices for all drivers convicted of driving while intoxicated.
+You may have heard of proposed legislation in New Jersey at one time or another that would require ignition interlock devices for all drivers convicted of driving while intoxicated.
 An ignition interlock is a device that is installed on a vehicle and will not allow the vehicle to be started unless the driver can provide a breath sample that registers below a certain blood alcohol concentration.
 Under New Jersey law, a BAC of .05 or lower is required to start a vehicle with an ignition interlock.

-While the new bill would change things for some first-time DWI offenders, ignition interlocks are already in use throughout New Jersey for a number of drivers who have been convicted of various drunk driving charges.
+While such a bill bill would change things for some first-time DWI offenders, ignition interlocks are already in use throughout New Jersey for a number of drivers who have been convicted of various drunk driving charges.
 Now is a good time to review the specifics of New Jersey’s current ignition interlock requirements following a DWI conviction.

 For a second or third DWI, an ignition interlock is also already required under current New Jersey law.
 After a second or third drunk driving conviction, you must install an ignition interlock during your period of driver’s license suspension, and you must continue to use the ignition interlock for one to three years after your license has been restored.

 While the order to install an ignition interlock comes from the court, it is the driver’s responsibility to contact an approved ignition interlock provider and ensure that the device is installed.
 Drivers are responsible for installation costs, maintenance fees and other expenses incident to the use of an ignition interlock.

 What Does an Ignition Interlock Do after DWI Charges in NJ?